okeefm/s3g/doc/s3g_protocol.markdown

 ![block diagram of system architecture](SystemArchitecture.png)

-The RepRap Generation 3 electronics set consists of several hardware components:

-1 A single Host Controller which controls the 3-axis steppers, communicates with a host PC, supports a storage card and controls a set of toolheads.
-2 A set of Stepper Drivers which drive the steppers based on signals from the host controller.
-The communications between the drivers and the host controller is outside of the scope of this document.
-3 A number of Tool Controllers which control extruders, cutters, frostruders, etc.

-The two communications channels covered by this document are:

-1.The Host Network, between a host computer and the host controller 2.The Tool Network, between the host controller and one or more tool controllers.

-The host network is generally implemented over a standard TTL-level RS232 serial ion.
-The tool network is implemented as an RS485 serial bus driven by SN75176A transceivers.

-Packet Protocol
- Protocol Overview

-Each network has a single host: in the case of the host network, this is the host computer, and in the case of the tool network, this is the host controller.
+Both networks (host, tool) have a single network master.
+On the host network, this is a PC, and on the tool network, this is the Host.
 All network communications are initiated by the network host; a tool node can never initiate a data transfer.

-Data is sent over the network as a series of simple packets.
-Packets are variable-length, with a maximum payload size of 32 bytes.

-Each network transaction consists of at least two packets: a host packet, followed by a response packet.
-Every packet from a host must be responded to.
+Data is sent over the network as a series of packets.
+Each network transaction consists of at least two packets: a command packet, followed by a response packet.
+Every packet from a network master must be responded to.

-Commands will be sent in packets.
+.
 All commands are query/response.
 The host in each pair will always initiate communications, never the tool.
 All packets are synchronous; they will wait for a response from the client before sending the next packet.
 The firmware will continue rendering buffered commands while receiving new commands and replying to them.

-Timeouts

 Packets must be responded to promptly.
 No command should ever block.
-If a query would require more than the timeout period to respond to, it must be recast as a poll-driven operation.

 All communications, both host-mb and mb-toolboard, are at 38400bps.
 It should take approximately 1/3rd ms. to transmit one byte at those speeds.
 The maximum packet size of 32+3 bytes should take no more than 12ms to transmit.
 We establish a 20ms. window from the reception of a start byte until packet completion.
 If a packet is not completed within this window, it is considered to have timed out.